School of Arts and Humanities

 12 hours of upper-division Historical Studies electives

-Students may select any combination of upper-division courses in Art and Performance, Art History, Visual Arts, Arts & Technology, Communications, Creative Writing, Dance, Drama, Emerging Media & Communication, Film Studies, Literature and Language, and/or Music.
+Students may select any combination of upper-division courses in Art and Performance, Art History, Visual Arts, Arts and Technology, Communications, Creative Writing, Dance, Drama, Emerging Media and Communication, Film Studies, Humanities, Literature and Language, and/or Music.

 IV.
 Elective Requirements: 33 hours

-Both upper-and lower-division courses may be used as electives, but students must complete at least 51 hours of upper-division credit to qualify for graduation.
+Both upper-and lower-division courses may be used as electives, but students must complete at least 51 hours of upper-division courses to qualify for graduation.

 1. Curriculum Requirements can be fulfilled by other approved courses from accredited institutions of higher education.
 The courses listed in parentheses are recommended as the most efficient way to satisfy both Core Curriculum and Major Requirements at UT Dallas.